websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/style-book-token-definitions.md

 ![Each of the options in the drop-down menu corresponds to one category of Style Book tokens.](./style-book-token-definitions/images/01.png)

-Define each of these categories within a `frontendTokenCategories` field within your `frontend-token-definition.json` file:
+Define each of these categories within a `frontendTokenCategories` field within your theme's `frontend-token-definition.json` file in `src/WEB-INF/`:

 ```json
 {